 Quick links to Stackable Pallets Information

 Many plastic pallets are made of high-density polyethylene, or HDPE, which is a strong plastic that is durable and easily shaped into different configurations.
-Some pallets can be made of other plastics like V-PP, PE, PP and recycled PET, but HDPE is the most common material.
+Some pallets can be made of other plastics like V-PP, PE, PP, and recycled PET, but HDPE is the most common material.
 Stackable pallets are usually injection molded.
 The injection molding of a pallet involves the injection of molten plastic into a mold.
 Molds are specially designed cavities shaped like the intended final product.
 The molten plastic fills the mold and takes its shape.
 The plastic is then allowed to cool and harden.
 Injection molded plastics are lightweight and can withstand extended exposure to inhospitable temperatures.
-Many kinds of plastic pallets are corrosion-resistant and non-reactive, which makes them useful in the transportation and storage of hazardous chemicals.
-Plastic pallets are a more expensive initial investment than wooden pallets, but their service life of seven to ten years compared to wood pallets’ less than two years, their durability (which reduces risks to load integrity) and their other qualities make them a good investment for many companies.
+Many kinds of plastic pallets are corrosion-resistant and non-reactive, making them useful in transporting and storing hazardous chemicals.
+Plastic pallets are a more expensive initial investment than wooden pallets, but their service life of seven to ten years compared to wood pallets’ less than two years, their durability (which reduces risks to load integrity), and their other qualities make them a good investment for many companies.

 Applications of Stackable Pallets